pusher/push-notifications-android/README.md

 ## Credits

-Push Notifications is owned and maintained by [Pusher](https://pusher.com).
+This SDK is owned and maintained by [Pusher](https://pusher.com).

 ## License

-Push Notifications is released under the MIT license.
+This SDK is released under the MIT license.
 See [LICENSE](https://github.com/pusher/push-notifications-android/blob/master/LICENSE) for details.